Art TV: History

 The program's broadcast started from a house on Senjak, Belgrade's library department was also located at that time.
 Dedicated exclusively to art and culture, Art TV immediately attracted a large cultural and intellectual interest.
-However, government authorities did not support the new cultural channel, and over the years, Art TV expanded its broadcasting network with great efforts and maintained a high program content level using alternative internal funding methods.
-The programs' participants were almost all-important cultural representatives, artists, and creators who had very little or no media coverage from other sources during that period.
-At the time of the great social crises and disintegration of the Yugoslav community in the 1990s, Art TV was the only media protector of art and culture.
+However, government authorities did not support the new cultural channel.
+Over the years, Art TV expanded its broadcasting network with great efforts and maintained a high program content level using alternative internal funding methods.
+The programs' participants were almost all-important cultural representatives, artists, and creators who had little or no media coverage from other sources during that period.
+During the great social crises and disintegration of the Yugoslav community in the 1990s, Art TV was the only media protector of art and culture.

 During the NATO bombing in 1999, after the destruction of the RTS city studio and the death of sixteen employees, Art TV broadcast the national television program until the broadcast was re-established.